venicegeo/cf-quota/README.md

 # CF Utilities

-This utility is meant to be run from a Jenkins job.
-It queries the cloudfoundry API for information about your apps.
+CF Utilities provides a Python Wrapper to interact with the Cloudfoundry API.

+It can be used with Jenkins using the JenkinsFile, or locally as long as you have some version of Python 2 installed.

-It uses environment variables already present populate the values for the spaces to query, as well as the cloudfoundry API url.
+For Jenkins, it uses environment variables already present to populate the values for the spaces to query, as well as the cloudfoundry API url.

+## Functionality

+This utility currently provides the following:

+- A base query utility that takes an endpoint as an argument.
+It sends OAUTH headers automatically for authentication.
+- Query all apps in a space(s) which returns a JSON response from the Cloudfoundry API with information about the applications.
+- Query all spaces you're authorized for.
+- Query app status in a space(s).
+- Query if any space quotas are set for a particular space.

 ## Jenkins Usage
 Once you've configured your job in Jenkins, this utility requires no